-Wikantiyoso, R., &Suhartono, T. (2018).
+56-Wikantiyoso, R., & amp; Suhartono, T. (2018).
 The role of CSR in the revitalization of urban open space for better sustainable urban development.
-International Review for Spatial Planning and Sustainable Development, 6(4), 5-20. doi:10.14246/irspsd.6.4 5
+International Review for Spatial Planning and Sustainable Development, 6(4), 5-20. doi:10.14246/irspsd.6.4\5 events, their impact on communities at multiple levels, limiting access to resources and services.
+Flooding disrupts supply chains challenging food security and community sustenance; flooding affects access to clean water and power; flooding threatens the physical environment and undermines the social structure.
+This program aims to deliver a public space that will address the multilayered issue of floods.
+It will mitigate in first instance the effect of flooding within the selected community and provide access to resources to sustain the community during recovery.
+The public space will function as a community hub also outside flood season, maximizing the impact of the infrastructure on the local community.

-Guaralda, M., &Kowalik, M. (2012).
-Negative space and positive environment: mapping opportunities for urban resilience: REAL CORP.
+Guaralda, M., & amp: Kowalik, M. (2012).
+Negative space and positive environment: mapping opportunities for urban